XIN-Solutions/hippo-xinmods/docs/DOCKER.md

     }

+Alternatively, if you would like to configure your container using environment variables as per the example at the top of this document, run the following:

+    ./bin/deploy/build-docker.sh

 Then create a Docker image from the resulting ZIP file by running this command in the root folder of the project:

     sudo docker build -t bloomreach-backend .